onkelDead/ardmix/README.md

 Android app to control Ardour via OSC for live mixing and recording.

-Detailed descripttion and screenshots on http://www.paraair.de/ardmix
+More detailed description and screenshots on http://www.paraair.de/ardmix